tbersez/Allmine/docs/Quick Start guide.rst

 ----------------------------

 Place your reference genome and annotation in a common folder.
-That one must only contain those both file.
+That one must only contain those both files.
 Place your bed file with regions of interest in an other folder. **AllMine outputs are created where your start the analysis.**
 Make sure that you have enought space to store all outputs !